vrnithinkumar/vimrc/NOTES.md

 Just one command we can execute from the Insert mode.
 `Ctrl + o, zz` will move the current line to the center.

+### Visual Mode
+    Easy to manipulate in character level, line level and rectangular blocks.
+Many operations and commands will be work similar to Normal mode.

 ## Basic Actions
 - `hjkl` - for moving around
 - `w` - jump a word.